MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/add-funds-and-manage-communications-credits.md

 - Dial out and pay per minute for all outgoing calls, if you have a Pay-As-You-Go Calling Plan.

-We recommend using auto-recharge so you don't have to remember to add funds manually.
+We recommend using automatic recharge so you don't have to remember to add funds manually.
 When your balance hits the trigger amount, funds are added automatically.
-If you don't choose auto-recharge, you run the risk of your balance falling under zero.
+If you don't choose to automatically recharge your Communication Credits, you run the risk of your balance falling under zero.
 At that point, you and your users can't make toll-free calls or international calls.

 You can update your payment options at any time.
 On the **Subscriptions** page in the [Microsoft 365 admin center](https://go.microsoft.com/fwlink/p/?linkid=2024339), select **Communications Credits** and make your updates.

 Funds apply only to Communications Credits at Microsoft's published rates when the services are used.
 Any funds not used within 12 months of the purchase date expire and are forfeited.

 > [!TIP]
-> We send email notifications when funds are added via auto-recharge, when auto-recharge fails (for example, when a credit card expires), and when your balance reaches zero.
+> We send email notifications when funds are added via automatic recharge, when automatic recharge fails (for example, when a credit card expires), and when your balance reaches zero.

 For more information, see [What are Communications Credits?](what-are-communications-credits.md).